tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 -----------------
  Version History
 -----------------

+1.46:
+- NEW: Added a new class (UIEventListener) that can be used to easily register event listener delegates via code without the need to create MonoBehaviours.
+- NEW: Added a UIPopupList class that can be used to create drop-down lists and menus.
+- NEW: Added the Popup List and Popup Menu templates to the Widget Wizard.

 1.45:
 - NEW: Text labels will center or right-align their text if such pivot was used.